Beverly Smith: Career

 In 1973, Smith moved to New York City and became a writer for Ms. magazine.
 Through networking at the National Black Feminist Organization (NBFO) conference in 1973, Smith met a woman who helped her land a job at the New York City Health and Hospitals Corporation doing research.
-During her Masters program, Smith worked various placements in health centres in Boston.
-After receiving her master's degree in Public Health from Yale University in 1976, Smith worked at Boston City Hospital in women's health, focusing on contraceptive counselling.
+During her master's program, Smith worked various placements in health centres in Boston.
+After receiving her master's degree in public health from Yale University in 1976, Smith worked at Boston City Hospital in women's health, focusing on contraceptive counselling.
 Smith has worked at Floating Hospital for Children.

 Activism

 Feminism

-While living in New York City, Smith became involved with organizations such as National Organization for Women and National Black Feminist Organization (NBFO).
+While living in New York City, Smith became involved with organizations such as National Organization for Women (NOW) and National Black Feminist Organization (NBFO).
 She began attended NOW meetings in 1973 but soon stopped going as their focus was on white middle- and upper-class struggles.
 It was at the NBFO conference where Smith was able to relate to other Black women's experiences and called the conference "revelatory."

 Smith credits her early career in women's health as influential to her feminist work.
 When working as a contraceptive counselor at Boston City Hospital, Beverly Smith was exposed to the state of women's healthcare and she then maintained a working relationship with a feminist health center in the area.
 Smith attended conferences speaking on Black and Third World women's health.
 She also worked with the Boston Committee on ending sterilization abuse.
 Smith was heavily involved in Black women's health advocacy, emphasizing the effect of racism and sexism on the Black woman's body.
 Much of her work focuses on reproductive health, diseases, mental health, Black women as health workers, sexuality, and violence against Black women and children.

 On the subject of "the personal being political", Smith stated in a 1978 interview:

 "I think one of the major contributions the feminist movement - of this part of the feminist movement is of the personal being political.
 What that boils down to is that any situation in which there is an issue about power and control is by definition a political situation.
 So, you can have a political situation in your own kitchen, in your own bedroom, or in your own gynecologists office.
 You don't have to be talking about the houses of Congress or the Supreme Court to be talking about politics.
 Politics are, in a sense, obscured and taken out of the realm of everyday life.
 But that's where everyone lives their lives."

 Beverly Smith took part in the above interview as a member of the Boston Chapter Committee to End Sterilization Abuse.
 The interview was part of a segment regarding the impact of male physicians on women's healthcare and political issues surrounding women's healthcare and sex education.